The Boulevard of the Allies

 Two views of the interchange construction looking towards downtown Pittsburgh in 1955.

-In 2007, work began on a new interchange at Forbes Avenue.
+Finally, in 2007, work began on a new interchange at Forbes Avenue.
 Viaduct #3 was replaced and an updated ramp design facilitated traffic flow between the Boulevard, Forbes and Fifth Avenues.
 This final enhancement to Pittsburgh's Grand Memorial Way was completed in May 2009.

 The reconstructed Viaduct #3 over Forbes Avenue.
 Aerial view of the Fifth/Forbes Avenue interchange.